-The story of the spies is one of the dramatic highlights of the book of Numbers; it contrasts the fearful majority of the reconnaissance team, with Calev and Yehoshua [Joshua], who urge the people not to be afraid — these heroes of faith believe that God will protect the people and bring them into the land.
+The story of the spies is one of the dramatic highlights of the book of Numbers; it contrasts the fearful majority of the reconnaissance team, with Caleb and Joshua, who urge the people not to be afraid — these heroes of faith believe that God will protect the people and bring them into the land.
 In the verses quoted above, the fearful spies are telling the people that the land of Israel is filled with giants, or semi-divine beings, who will surely defeat the Israelites if they attempt to settle there.

-One of the greatest teachers of Torah of our age, Nehama Leibowitz, z’l (may her memory be a blessing), in one of her essays on this parasha, asks an important question: how did the spies know what the “giants” thought of them?
-They don’t report any interaction with these bizarre “Nephilim;" if they really were giant beings, then one could understand the feeling that “we seemed like grasshoppers in our own eyes,” but how did they know if the “giants” even noticed them?
+One of the greatest teachers of Torah of our age, Nehama Leibowitz, z’l (may her memory be a blessing), in one of her essays on this Torah portion, asks an important question: How did the spies know what the “giants” thought of them?
+They don’t report any interaction with these bizarre “Nephilim”; if they really were giant beings, then one could understand the feeling that “we seemed like grasshoppers in our own eyes,” but how did they know if the “giants” even noticed them?

 Unfortunately, although Nehama Leibowitz posed this great question, she didn’t give any hint as to an answer.
 Not only that, but it seems that this question has been around for a very long time.
 The contemporary Bible scholar Jacob Milgrom, in the Jewish Publication Society commentary, quotes a midrash from the ancient rabbis, in which God rebukes the spies:

-“I take no objection to your saying: ‘we looked like grasshoppers to ourselves,’ but I take offense when you say ‘so we must have looked to them.’
-How do you know how I made you to look to them?
+“I take no objection to your saying: ‘We looked like grasshoppers to ourselves,’ but I take offense when you say ‘So we must have looked to them.’
+How do you know how I made you look to them?
 Perhaps you appeared to them as angels!” (based on Numbers Rabbah 16:11).

 The European commentator R. Yaakov ben Asher, (d.
-1343; known as the Ba’al HaTurim) quotes a midrash which makes the spies seem almost delusional.
+1343; known as the Ba’al HaTurim) quotes a midrash that makes the spies seem almost delusional.
 In this version, the spies report that: